cyjake/cupid/README.md

 - Planet GNOME
 - etc.

-Venus project is kinda ancient.
+But venus project is kinda ancient.
 It requires Python 2.4, which won't be seen often on Mac OS X systems.
+We'd prefer Node.js and NPM.
 So here's this project.
-We use Node.js and NPM.

-Writing JavaScript is fun.
+Writing in JavaScript is fun.
 Use morden tools like NPM is a bless.
 And JavaScript community have done quite a lot of work.
 Most of the modules required for developing a feed aggregator can be found in NPM registry.